psychoinformatics-de/ipsy-docs/source/userdoc/data.rst

     This directory is not backed-up.
 This is typically used to store interim results which can be reasonably easily regenerated.
-Storing data here helps relieve the burned on backups.
+Storing data here helps relieve the burden on backups.

 ``/home/data/archive/<group_name>``